ladycrystal/Nfters/README.md

 This is the landing page UI for the NFT marketplace.
 Built with HTML ,CSS and JavaScript

 Details
-* Functional filtering by categoties
+* Functional filtering by categories
 * Responsive design
 * DOM manipulations
 * Sass styling